disrado/helium_infra/README.md

 ## Setup new Linux agent

+Requires virtualization enabled in BIOS/firmware (needed for WSL2/Hyper-V) - if disabled, `wsl --install` and the script's own reboot check will keep failing since it's a firmware setting, not something Windows/a reboot fixes.

 1. Jenkins → Manage Jenkins → Nodes → New Node → Permanent Agent, label `linux`, launch: inbound.
 Copy the secret.
 2. **Fresh Windows machine** (no WSL/Docker yet): run `bootstrap_linux_agent.ps1` from an elevated PowerShell — handles WSL2 install, Docker, and everything else, then hands off to `bootstrap.sh` below.